 The RAST test procedure is fairly straightforward and does not require any preparation.

-After a person speaks to their doctor, the doctor will take a blood sample, usually from the individual's arm.
+After a person speaks to their doctor, a medical professional will take a blood sample, usually from the individual's arm.

 This blood is then sent to a laboratory, where it is subjected to a battery of tests that look for antibodies that have developed in response to specific allergens.